-Each state designates, by statute, a state official to act for the state in negotiations with the SSA.
-This official acts for the state with respect to the initial Federal-state (Section 218) Agreement, modifications, the performance of the state's responsibilities under the agreement, and in all state dealings concerning the administration of the Agreement.
+Each state designates, by statute, a state official to act for the state in negotiations with the Social Security Administration.
+This official acts for the state with respect to the initial Section 218 Agreement and modifications, the performance of the state's responsibilities under the agreement, and in all state dealings concerning the administration of the Agreement.
 Each state's Section 218 Agreement, and Social Security Regulations 404.1204, provide a legal obligation for each state to designate such an official.
 In many states, however, the actual day-to-day responsibilities are delegated to the staff of the designated state official.

 The state is responsible for notifying SSA of any changes regarding its designated state official.
-A letter should be sent to the SSA Regional and Parallel Social Security Offices for that state.
+That official should send a notification to the SSA Regional and Parallel Social Security Offices for that state.

-For Section 218 Agreement purposes, the responsibilities of the state are to:
+For Section 218 Agreement purposes, the State Administrator:

-- Administer and maintain the Federal-state Section 218 Agreement ("Agreement") that governs voluntary social security and Medicare coverage by state and local government employers in the state; - Negotiate modifications to the original Agreement to include additional coverage groups, correct errors in modifications, conduct referendums and identify additional political subdivisions that join a covered retirement system; - Maintain in a secured location the state's master Agreements, modifications, dissolutions and intrastate agreements; - Provide SSA with notice and evidence of the legal dissolution of covered state or political subdivision entities; - Resolve coverage and taxation questions related to the Agreement and modifications with SSA and IRS; - Negotiate with SSA to resolve social security contribution payment and wage reporting questions concerning wages paid before 1987; - Provide information to state and local public employers covered under Agreements in accordance with the Act; and
+- Administers and maintains the federal-state Section 218 Agreement ("Agreement") that governs voluntary social security and Medicare coverage by state and local government employers in the state; - Negotiates modifications to the original Agreement to include additional coverage groups, corrects errors in modifications, conducts referendums and identifies additional political subdivisions that join a covered retirement system; - Maintains in a secured location the state's master Agreements, modifications, dissolutions and intrastate agreements; - Provides SSA with notice and evidence of the legal dissolution of covered state or political subdivision entities; - Resolves coverage and taxation questions related to the Agreement and modifications with SSA and IRS; - Negotiates with SSA to resolve social security contribution payment and wage reporting questions concerning wages paid before 1987; - Provides information to state and local public employers covered under Agreements in accordance with the Act; and - Provides information to state and local public employers in accordance with the state's enabling legislation, policies, procedures and standards regarding non-section

-• Provide information to state and local public employers in accordance with the state's enabling legislation, policies, procedures and standards regarding non-section 218 entities.
+218 entities.
 Interaction with non-section 218 entities is appropriate and necessary, but the degree of involvement varies from state to state.

-The State Social Security Administrator is the principal state official responsible for these functions.
-As such, the Administrator serves as the main resource to state and local employers for information and advice about social security coverage, taxation and reporting issues that could not be easily obtained elsewhere.
+The State Social Security Administrator (State Administrator) is the principal state official responsible for these functions.
+As such, the Administrator serves as the main resource to state and local employers for information and advice about social security coverage, taxation and many reporting issues.
 SSA, IRS, public employers and employees should contact the designated Administrator to help resolve questions as to who is and is not covered.

-The State Social Security Administrator (State Administrator) and staff possess a wealth of knowledge regarding state law, Federal law and regulations, retirement system rules, personnel rules, and how all these interrelate to provide social security protection to public employees.
+The State Social Security Administrator and staff possess a wealth of knowledge regarding state law, federal law and regulations, retirement system rules, personnel rules, and how all these interrelate to provide social security protection to public employees.
 The law requires that each state provide a central point of contact to handle these complex matters.